ghiscoding/excel-builder-vanilla/docs/README.md

 Excel Builder (abbreviated as 'EB' for the sake of typing) is a relatively simple way of creating Office 2007 Excel files in JavaScript.

+> This project was originally created by Stephen Liberty, `excel-builder-vanilla` is a fork of the original [excel-builder.js](https://github.com/stephenliberty/excel-builder.js) project that Stephen created.
+Thanks to him for his work on this great library.

 ### Download

 ```ts